How to win expired listings

 As you begin to build your portfolio with impressive stats, before and after images and powerful referrals, expired listings will begin to fall into your lap.
 Keep in mind that successfully turning around and selling an expired listing is a major accomplishment.

-The key to successfully winning an expired listing is to proactively search for them on your MLS, reach out with an expired listing letter, present your marketing metrics and professional photography strategies, and sell that house!
+The key to successfully winning an expired listing is to proactively search for them on your MLS, reach out with an expired listing letter, present your marketing metrics and professional real estate photography strategies, and sell that house!